XSR700/UFO/README.md

 ![al search](https://github.com/XSR700/UFO/blob/main/al%20search.PNG)

+Notice that the search input must be in the same format as the placeholders.
+Typing "Alabama" will not show results.

 ## Summary: In a summary statement, describe one drawback of this new design and two recommendations for further development.